-How much does it cost to develop a SaaS app?
+How much does it cost to develop a SaaS platform?

 Given that almost any software can be built as a SaaS platform, making precise estimates for a generic SaaS application is nigh impossible.
 A highly customizable white-label website builder with numerous templates and built-in tools will have a whole different set of features compared to video conference software like Zoom, for example.